ruanklein/sbagen-plus/USAGE.md

 ## Example Sequences for Different Purposes

-Here are some example sequences for various purposes.
+Here are some example sequences for various purposes in the `examples/plus` directory.
 You can save these as `.sbg` files and run them with SBaGen+.

 - [Deep Sleep Aid](examples/plus/deep-sleep-aid.sbg) - Gradually transitions from alpha to delta to help you fall asleep
 - [Focus and Concentration (Using Isochronic Tones)](examples/plus/focus-and-concentration.sbg) - Helps you focus and concentrate